niteshraj2310/Agroforestry/README.md

-## What don't watermelons get married?
-Because they cantaloupe.
+## When do doctors get angry?
+When they run out of patients.